 International customers have typically accounted for a meaningful portion of our revenue.
-For the year ended December 31, 2020, approximately 27% of our revenue was derived from international customers, with the most significant markets being Switzerland and the United Kingdom.
 We expect our international revenue and operations will continue to expand in the future.
 Our international operations are subject to a variety of risks that we do not face in the United States, including:

-- the difficulty of increased travel, infrastructure and legal compliance costs associated with developing international revenue; - difficulties in enforcing contracts, collecting accounts receivable and longer payment cycles, especially in emerging markets; - general economic conditions in the countries in which we operate; - additional withholding taxes or other taxes on our foreign income, and tariffs or other restrictions on foreign trade or investment; - compliance with privacy and data security requirements in foreign jurisdictions in which we operate: - imposition of, or unexpected adverse changes in, foreign laws or regulatory requirements, many of which differ from those in the United States;

-- costs and delays associated with developing products or technology in multiple languages, such as the software embedded in our products; - compliance with foreign technical standards; - increased length of time for shipping and acceptance of our products; - increased exposure to foreign currency exchange rate risk; - uncertainties related to the political and economic environments, including related to the recent withdrawal of the United Kingdom from the European Union; - reduced protection for intellectual property rights in some countries, particularly China; and - political unrest, war, incidents of terrorism, or responses to such events.
+- the difficulty of increased travel, infrastructure and legal compliance costs associated with developing international revenue; - difficulties in enforcing contracts, collecting accounts receivable and longer payment cycles, especially in emerging markets; - general economic conditions in the countries in which we operate; - additional withholding taxes or other taxes on our foreign income, and tariffs or other restrictions on foreign trade or investment; - compliance with privacy and data security requirements in foreign jurisdictions in which we operate; - imposition of, or unexpected adverse changes in, foreign laws or regulatory requirements, many of which differ from those in the United States; - costs and delays associated with developing products or technology in multiple languages, such as the software embedded in our products; - compliance with foreign technical standards; - increased length of time for shipping and acceptance of our products; - increased exposure to foreign currency exchange rate risk; - uncertainties related to the political and economic environments, including related to the recent withdrawal of the United Kingdom from the European Union; - · reduced protection for intellectual property rights in some countries, particularly China; and - political unrest, war, incidents of terrorism, or responses to such events. - 18